dzyla/Relion_follow_classification/README.md

 Double click the .py file and chose the directory where the classification or refinement has already been started.
 Opened window will update as soon as the iteration is finished.

+---Update---
+class2D: now preview also works for the runs which were continued (run_ctXX_itXX...).

 2D classification preview:
 ![alt text](https://github.com/dzyla/Relion_realtime_preview/blob/master/2D_classification.JPG
 )